How to Pressure Cast Alumilite Clear Slow Epoxy Resin

 Resin pressure casting is the process of using a pressure chamber paired with an air compressor to help remove bubbles from resin.
 If you are creating goods that cannot have a single bubble, pressure casting is the most reliable method with the quickest cure time.

-We use and recommend pressure casting with Alumilite Clear Slow Epoxy Resin if you need to move fast.
+We use and recommend pressure casting with Alumilite Clear Slow urethane resin if you need to move fast.
 Most other naturally setting resins require a minimum of 48-72 hours to cure fully.
-These types of resins are typically used when casting larger goods such as epoxy river tables that cannot physically be placed into the average pressure chamber.
+These types of resins are typically used when casting larger goods such as resin river tables that cannot physically be placed into the average pressure chamber.

 2LB and 16LB Kits can be purchased from Alumilite